-Question: Using the 10x single cell 3' RNA-seq platform, we have identified gene X enriched in a cell type.
+Question: Using the 10x Genomics Chromium Single Cell 3' Gene Expression Solution, we have identified gene X enriched in a cell type.
 However, this gene has multiple transcript isoforms.
 Can we use the single cell 3' RNA-seq data to determine the expression level of different isoforms for this gene X?

 Answer: The single cell 3' RNA-seq assay and Cell Ranger software are not designed to distinguish between different isoforms of a gene.
 Cell Ranger counts UMIs per gene (as defined by the exons in the reference) and not per CDS (coding sequence) or transcript.